01 Oct, 2024 Amidst bicultural tension – we stay on the journey

 We are wise to start slow.

-Application could include greetings, songs that include Te Reo, the regular telling of important stories from our history, the applauding of the use of Te Reo or of someone giving their pepeha when standing to speak – and an annual honouring of our cultural oneness / kotahitanga and also partnership formed at Waitangi, as remembered each Waitangi day.
+Application could include greetings, songs that include Te Reo, the regular telling of important stories from our history (noting people learn through REPETITION), the applauding of the use of Te Reo or of someone giving their pepeha when standing to speak – and an annual honouring of our cultural oneness / kotahitanga and also partnership formed at Waitangi, as remembered each Waitangi day.

 • We have an article with a range of ideas for local churches (titled “How to overcome cultural mistrust” – though it’s practical rather than topical in its content) is here.